Boy Scouts of America apologizes for Trump's 'political rhetoric'

 While many Scouting families expressed outrage, a few said the reaction was overblown, arguing that exposure to political speech in all forms was an important part of a Scout's development.

+White House spokeswoman Sarah Sanders said she had not seen Surbaugh's letter of apology, and said she attended the event.

+"I saw nothing but roughly 40,000 to 45,000 Boy Scouts cheering the president on throughout his remarks and I think they were pretty excited that he was there," Sanders said.

-Reporting by Jonathan Allen; Editing by Toni Reinhold
+Additional reporting by Ayesha Rascoe in Washington; Editing by Toni Reinhold